-CMS or a CMS contractor may elect to be a party or non-party participant no later than 10 calendar days after receiving the notice of hearing.
-See OCPM 6.5.5 for instructions on how to determine the date that CMS, a CMS contractor, or a plan received a notice of hearing.
+CMS or a CMS contractor may elect to be a party or non-party participant no later than 10 calendar days after receipt of the notice of hearing by the QIC, or another contractor designated by CMS to receive the notice of hearing.
+28 See OCPM 6.5.5 for instructions on how to determine the date that CMS, a CMS contractor, or a plan received a notice of hearing.

-Note: In a Part C appeal, the MAO is always a party and is subject to the time frames applicable to parties for responding to a notice of hearing.
+In a Part C appeal, the MAO is always a party and is subject to the time frames applicable to parties for responding to a notice of hearing.

-6.5.3.2 In standard (non-expedited) Part D appeals?
+In standard (non-expedited) Part D appeals?
+6.5.3.2